Full vs Queen Size "“ Which One Is Right For Your Space?

 When you’re shopping for a mattress, the last thing you want to do is regret the size you chose.
 A mattress is a long-term investment and it can be hard to visualize what your space will be like in ten, five, or ever two years.
-The difference between full mattress dimensions and queen mattress dimensions can make or break your quality of sleep, especially if you have a partner.
+You might be asking yourself, “Should I get a full or a queen?”, and really the difference between full mattress dimensions and queen mattress dimensions could potentially make or break your quality of sleep, especially if you have a partner.

 For years, we only ever needed a full-sized mattress.
 While the way we sleep has changed dramatically in the last hundred years, one of the biggest (No pun intended!) changes has been our need for space when we hit the hay.